Occupational Health is a type of medical service for maintaining good health and wellbeing in the workplace.

 Can I have a flu vaccination?

-We don’t provide flu vaccinations through the Occupational Health Service.
+Flu vaccinations are not provided by the Occupational Health Service.

 Healthcare students will be able to obtain the flu vaccine through the NHS Trust they are working with for their clinical practice.